 The period of community service must not exceed the following:

-The Las Vegas judge's clerk will give a "referral" to defendants after the judge sentences them to community service (or allows them to do community service in lieu of fines).
-These defendants must then take the referral and report to the Clark County Community Service Program window at the Regional Justice Center, located at:
+The Las Vegas judge’s clerk will give a “referral” to defendants after the judge sentences them to complete community service (or allows them to volunteer in lieu of fines).
+These defendants must then take the referral and report to the Clark County Community Service Program window at the Regional Justice Center, located at 200 Lewis Avenue, Las Vegas, NV 89101:

 Defendants are charged a $25 assessment fee when they first sign up.
 However, the defendant can ask the judge to waive this fee.
 The judge is more likely to waive it if the defendant is choosing to do service in lieu of paying a fine.